ct6502/apple2ts-studio/README.md

 1. Open a 6502 assembly file
 2. Press F5 or use Command Palette: "Apple2TS: Build & Run in Emulator"
 3. The emulator window will open and your program will be loaded
-4. Press 'R' in the emulator to run the program

 ### Commands